 We have two fall/winter field trips out-of-state that might merit attention now.
 The attached flyer describes trips to Indiana for Cranes in November and Niagara Falls in December.
 Hotels reservations should be made early.
 See the flyer and proceed as instructed, if you are interested.

 - Learn more about birds this spring and summer through volunteer work such as bird banding, nest-box monitoring, and conducting bird surveys.

 - Check out the new Polk Penguin Conservation Center at the Detroit Zoo.
 It is home to 70 penguins.

 - Promote an interest in native wildlife including birds, other animals and plants and advocate the preservation of wildlife habitats in Michigan.

 - Provide on a local level, access to the natural world through activities and social media such as meetings, field trips, newsletter, website, facebook, twitter and blogs.

-Photo credits this page: Joan Tisdale
+Photo credits this page: Robert Epstein, Joan Tisdale